 Install the other cross bunks as shown in the illustration.
 Note that the first rail frame section, seen from the sawing direction, should not have a cross bunk.
 This is because that section lies outside the effective sawing length.

-Installation of the inner end plates, the bed end frames and the rail sections.
+Installation of the inner and outer end plates and the rail sections.
 Follow the assembly instructions carefully.